 Your Windows 10 Password Could Be a Thing of the past Soon

 Microsoft, which is a huge supporter of the FIDO Alliance, has not specifically said that they are removing passwords from their devices.
-Their support for the alliance and the Windows 10 FIDO2 certification points to that outcome though.
+Besides their support for the alliance and the Windows 10 FIDO2 certification points to that outcome though.
 Andrew Shikiar who is the CMO of the FIDO Alliance claims that “Microsoft has been a preeminent advocate of FIDO Alliance’s mission to move the world beyond passwords.”

 Personally, I believe that if a company with so many users makes such a big move it will cause controversy.
-There are still people out there who prefer an old school password and don’t want an alternative method of signing into their devices.
+There are still people out there who prefer an old school password using Windows 10 and don’t want an alternative method of signing into their devices.
 I’m all for advancing security measures but hopefully, Microsoft will leave the traditional password sign in option with a security disclaimer.